Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Introduction

 Overall, the sensor's energy spectrum, connectivity, and degree of symmetry are critical factors in optimizing quantum sensing: sparse graphs offer superior sensitivity for weak-field magnetometry, while more connected graphs provide robustness under strong fields, enhancing both high-field magnetometry and thermometric precision.

 The remainder of the paper is structured as follows.
 In Sec.~\ref{PET}, we introduce the fundamental concepts of quantum parameter estimation theory.
 Sec.~\ref{model} provides an overview of the model used in this study.
 The results for quantum magnetometry and thermometry are discussed in Sec.~\ref{results}.
-In Sec.~\ref{deform} we introduce a spectral deformation measure that can identify the sensor configurations with maximum magnetic field sensitivity.
-We discuss the role of the external magnetic field on the energy spectrum of each configuration in Appendix~\ref{appA} and the effect of temperature on the precision of the magnetic field in Appendix~\ref{effectT}.
-Finally, Sec.~\ref{conc} concludes with a summary of our findings.
+In Sec.~\ref{deform} we introduce a spectral deformation measure that offers qualitative insight into which sensor configurations may exhibit stronger magnetic field sensitivity.
+Section~\ref{conc} concludes with a summary of our findings.
+We discuss the role of the external magnetic field on the energy spectrum of each configuration in Appendix~\ref{appA}, while the effects of temperature on the precision of magnetic field estimation, and vice versa, are presented in Appendices~\ref{effectT} and~\ref{effecth}, respectively.